MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 ### `SNAPSHOT`

-By default, `SUBSCRIBE` begins by emitting a snapshot of the subscribed relation, which consists of a series of updates describing the contents of the relation at its [`AS OF`](#as-of) timestamp.
+By default, `SUBSCRIBE` begins by emitting a snapshot of the subscribed relation, which consists of a series of updates at its [`AS OF`](#as-of) timestamp describing the contents of the relation.
 After the snapshot, `SUBSCRIBE` emits further updates as they occur.

 For updates in the snapshot, the `mz_timestamp` field will be fast-forwarded to the `AS OF` timestamp.